 The employee names and titles contained in the Confidential Appendices should be protected from public disclosure pursuant to R.I.
-Gen. Laws § 38-2-2(4).
-The names and titles of employees that appear in the Confidential Appendices constitute personnel and other personal individually identifiable records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy pursuant to R.I.
+Gen. Laws § 38-2-2(4) because they constitute personnel and other personal individually identifiable records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy pursuant to R.I.
 Gen. Laws § 38-2-2(4)(A)(I)(b).
-While generally the disclosure of a name on its own would not constitute an invasion of privacy, the very nature of this investigatory docket alleging "misconduct" or "fraud" in its title deems any disclosure of employee names an invasion of personal privacy.
+While generally the disclosure of a name on its own would not constitute an invasion of privacy, the very nature of this investigatory docket alleging "misconduct" or "fraud" in its title casts any disclosure of employee names as an invasion of personal privacy.
 Just because an employee's name is mentioned in a record from an investigation does not mean that the employee engaged in any alleged misconduct.
-However, disclosing employee names and other identifying information, such as titles, to the public as being involved in this investigation can have a detrimental impact on their reputation and standing in the community.
-It is this very policy that likely led the General Assembly to exclude "[a]ll investigatory records of public bodies . . . pertaining to possible violations of statute, rule, or regulation other than records of final actions taken" from the public records definition, which is in itself an independent and sufficient basis for protective treatment.
+However, disclosing employee names and other identifying information, such as titles, to the public as being involved in this investigation could have a detrimental impact on their reputation and standing in the community.
+It is this very policy that likely led the General Assembly to exclude "[a]ll investigatory records of public bodies . . . pertaining to possible violations of statute, rule, or regulation other than records of final actions taken" from the public records definition, which is, in itself, an independent and sufficient basis for protective treatment.
 R.I.G.L. § 38-2-2(4)(P).
-At this stage, the information is premature and ordinarily would not be made public.

-At a minimum, the privacy interests of the individuals outweigh the public's interest in disclosure based on the circumstances, so their identities should be exempt from public disclosure.
+At this stage, the information is private, not associated with a final action of a public body, and ordinarily would not be made public.
+Accordingly, the privacy interests of the individuals outweigh the public's interest in disclosure based on the circumstances, and thus their identities should be exempt from public disclosure.
 See Providence J. Co. v.
 Kane, 577 A.2d 661, 663 (R.I.
 1990).
 Moreover, justice requires the protection of these individuals from unreasonable annoyance or embarrassment of being publicly identified.
 See Rule 1.19(E).

-Accordingly, National Grid is providing the Confidential Appendices to the Report on a voluntary basis to assist the Commission with its decision-making in this proceeding, but respectfully requests that the Commission provide protective treatment to the names and titles of the employees listed in the Confidential Appendices.
+Accordingly, National Grid is providing the Confidential Appendices to the 2023 Report on a voluntary basis to assist the Commission with its decision-making in this proceeding, but respectfully requests that the Commission provide protective treatment to the names and titles of the employees listed in the Confidential Appendices.